 With temperatures still soaring in recent weeks, it may be hard to imagine that the official end of summer is just a few short days away.
-Soon enough, the weather will cool and we can all breathe a collective sigh of relief as we turn off our air conditioners for the season and direct our attention to heating our homes instead.
+Soon enough, the weather will be cooling and we can all breathe a collective sigh of relief as we turn off our air conditioners for the season and direct our attention to heating our homes instead.

 But wait, not so fast!

 Do you have any AC repair needs?
 Perhaps you heard a clanging coming from your air conditioner, or a hissing noise accompanied by low cooling power.
 These signs and more indicated that something is wrong with your cooling system—and the need for Denver HVAC services should never be ignored, no matter how close to the end of the season we may be.
 So, what problems should you look out for?

 How do you know if a sound coming from your air conditioner is abnormal?
 Well, if it’s been working fine all summer long and then all of the sudden you start hearing a clanging, banging or hissing, then it’s not typical and is something that should be checked out by a professional right away.

 Banging or clanging usually means you have a loose component.
 It might be a fan belt, or it could even be a fan blade.
 The problem with neglecting this type of issue is that it will have a domino effect on the rest of your air conditioner.
 That is, it will start to affect other parts of your air conditioner that have to struggle too hard to compensate for the component that has failed.

 Eventually, this will cause your air conditioner to break down, probably far sooner than it was meant to.

 Hissing, or bubbling, is another noise you should pay close attention too.
 Either of these noises can be indicative of a refrigerant leak.
 “But wait, doesn’t refrigerant run out like gasoline does from a car, anyway?”
 No. If you’ve ever been told this then we are sorry to tell you that you were misinformed.